zsoltbalogh/liferay-docs/discover/deployment/articles-dxp/02-configuring-liferay/12-clustering.markdown

 `dl.store.impl=com.liferay.portal.store.db.DBStore`

 Note 3: JCRStore on a database is another option.
 Because Jackrabbit does not create indexes on its own tables, over time this may be a performance penalty.
 Users must change manually the index for the primary key columns for all the Jackrabbit tables.
-Other configuration to take note of is the limit of the amount of connections to your database.

 Note 4: The number of connections to the database is another factor.
 Consider increasing the number of database connections to the application server.